wpmudev/appointments/readme.txt

 5. Google Calendar integration

 == Changelog ==

+= 2.4.0 =
+* Added ability to show/hide columns on "Services" settings screen.
+* Added ability to show/hide columns on "Service Provider" settings screen.
+* Added asterisk to additional, required fields (pro only).
+* Added columns "Paddings" and "Location" on "Service Providers" settings screen (pro only).
+* Added columns "Paddings", "Location" and "Shared resources" on "Services" settings screen (pro only).
+* Added locations on appointment form.
+* Added SERVICE_LOCATION placeholder replaced by a service Location in email templates.
+* Fixed time display format to selected in WordPress options.
+* Improved "confirmation" checkbox on Service Provider Profile page.
+* Improved Object Cache clear.

 = 2.3.2 =
 * Added an option to force load Appointment's scripts and styles.